Federal judge temporarily blocks Postal Service from sending election mailer to more voters in Colorado

 DeJoy has strenuously denied that, saying the agency is committed to helping people cast their ballots by mail.

-In a flurry of tweets on Friday night, Colorado Secretary of State Jena Griswold highlighted inconsistencies between the Postal Service’s guidance and Colorado election law.
+In a flurry of tweets Friday night, Colorado Secretary of State Jena Griswold highlighted inconsistencies between the Postal Service’s guidance and Colorado election law.
 Calling the situation “beyond suspect,” she accused the Postal Service of rejecting feedback on the mailer from secretaries of state and argued it would suppress votes and undermine public confidence in the election if sent to all Colorado voters.

 Judge William J. Martinez of the U.S. District Court for the District of Colorado granted the state’s request for a temporary restraining order against the mailer, which Colorado said would be “delivered throughout Colorado early [this] week absent court intervention.”
 The lawsuit stated that some voters in “limited areas of Colorado” may have already received the notice or were poised to receive it over the weekend.